leslie-heinzen/knockout-cli/README.md

 Additional features can be included in app creation by providing a comma-delimited list of desired features to the `--add-on` create option.
 Currently available:

 - `router`: Includes @profiscience/knockout-contrib-router front-end router in the new project, with a very minimal router.

-**It's 2020.
-Why in the world did you make this?**

-That's a very good question.
-A little boredom, a little insanity.
-Also, developers still write knockout.
-This is a simple tool for creating new knockout projects with semi-modern tools without having to fiddle with configuration much.
-The concept is borrowed from other JS frameworks, like React (create-react-app), Vue (vue-cli), and Ember (which is heavily CLI-driven).